Two-Step Verification at NAU

-Why Two-Step Verification?
+Why do we need Two-Step Verification?
+Accordion Closed

 Two-Step Verification helps improve the security of NAU’s most important data by providing an additional layer of authentication to payroll, student and financial data, and other critical information at the university.
 By having a secondary form of authentication, you can protect your account from unauthorized access if your password is ever compromised.
 Attackers attempt to get your password in many ways including guessing, phishing, and smishing attacks.
 They also look for reused passwords from other sites that may have been exposed in a security event.
 By having Two-Step Verification enabled for your account, if your password is ever exposed, access to your account and NAU data will be prevented.

-- For those who:
+- Fobs are perfect for those who:

 - May not have access to a mobile phone